AKA Razor Clams – Enis spp

 If you are in a good spot, you should soon be alerted by small “spoots” of water being shot out of the sand – normally on the very periphery of your vision.
 This is the clam taking evasive action at the thunder of your foot-falls.
 Often they are slow to react, and don’t actually start their downward journey until you lift your foot.
 For this reason, walking backwards will actually increase your chances of seeing a spoot spoot!

 This is even more exciting for children and should give them the foraging bug for many years to come.
 My earliest foraging memory is hunting for shore crabs on Arran.
-My parents loved it – we could entertain ourselves for days with 20 square metres of beach and a bucket.
-Of course, we had no notion of eating the crabs – finding and tormenting with lollipop sticks them was pleasure enough…
+My parents loved it – we could entertain ourselves for weeks with 20 square metres of beach and a bucket.
+Of course, we had no notion of eating the crabs – finding and tormenting them with lollipop sticks was pleasure enough…

 A friend of mine from Shetland sneers a little at the salt method.
 It is seen as a wee bit “soft” up there and anyone turning up at low tide with salt will get sideways glances.
 Their technique is a much fairer contest whereby you creep up on their burrows and cut a long-bladed knife through the sand until it makes contact with the fleeing mollusc.
 Keeping a sideways pressure against the shell will stop its flight and you should be able to root them out quite easily.
 It certainly isn’t as easy as the salt method, but is ultimately more satisfying – but only once the novelty of seeing them erupt has worn off.